 Clinical Director

-What is the difference between a CBA vs. BCBA?
-When deciding on who will supervise your child’s ABA program, it is very important to consider the training and experience of that professional.
-Behaviour analysts are university educated allied health professionals who evaluate, design, and implement individualised programs to improve skills.
-In Australia, there are two pathways to becoming credentialed in behaviour analysis – the North American Board Certified Behaviour Analyst (BCBA) pathway and the Australian Certified Behaviour Analyst (CBA) pathway.
-Professionals certified at the BCBA or CBA levels are independent practitioners who provide behaviour-analytic services.
-A CBA must live and work in Australia.
+When deciding who will supervise your child’s ABA program, it’s crucial to consider the professional’s training and experience.
+Behavior analysts are university-educated allied health professionals.
+They design, implement, and evaluate individualized programs to improve skills.
+In Australia, there are two main pathways to become certified in behavior analysis – the North American Board Certified Behavior Analyst (BCBA) and the Australian Certified Behavior Analyst (CBA) pathways.
+Both BCBA and CBA practitioners are independent professionals who provide behavior-analytic services.
+However, a CBA must live and work in Australia.

-In 2019, the BACB Board of Directors announced that the BACB would substantially revise its international focus and would cease accepting certification applications from trainees residing in countries outside North America from 2023 (BACB, 2019).
-Following a period of deliberation with the BACB, Australia was granted an exemption, and, for the foreseeable future, Australian trainees who meet specific coursework and supervised fieldwork requirements (BACB, 2020b) will be able to apply for BACB certification.
-It is possible that in the future, the BCBA certification will no longer be available in Australia.
-ABAA will no longer specifically advocate for recognition of the North American BCBA credential in Australia and instead is encouraging Australian professionals to use the CBA credential.
+In 2019, the BACB Board of Directors announced plans to revise its international focus.
+This led to the decision that from 2023, certification applications from trainees outside North America would no longer be accepted (BACB, 2019).
+However, Australia was granted an exemption, allowing Australian trainees who meet specific coursework and supervised fieldwork requirements to still apply for BACB certification.
+Yet, as of January 1st, 2025, BCBA certification will no longer be available to new applicants in Australia (BACB, 2024).
+Existing BCBAs will remain recognized, but new behavior analysts will need to pursue the CBA credential.

-As part of a tiered approach, there are also other Australian certifications available.
-An Australian Certified Behaviour Analyst – Undergraduate (CBA-U) is similar to a CBA but has completed less training and is not suitably qualified to independently supervise an ABA program.
-They may provide behavior-analytic services under the supervision of a CBA.
-This level of membership communicates completion of behaviour analytic course work at an undergraduate level and completion of formal supervision.
+As part of a tiered approach, Australia also offers additional certification levels.
+The Australian Certified Behavior Analyst – Undergraduate (CBA-U) certification is similar to the CBA, but the individual has completed less training.
+Consequently, a CBA-U is not qualified to supervise ABA programs independently.
+However, they may provide behavior-analytic services under the supervision of a CBA.
+Holding a CBA-U credential means that the individual has completed undergraduate-level coursework in behavior analysis and received formal supervision.

 CBAs and CBA-U’s are part of a system of National self-regulation in Australia.
 Behaviour analysis is a self-regulated profession in Australia; therefore, registration or licensing is not mandated but strongly recommended.
 Benefits of this include that it allows the Australian behaviour analysis community to set our own standards of practice for what knowledge, skills, and experience are required for behaviour analysts to practice in a safe and effective manner.
 It also allows the Australian behaviour analysis community to develop a code of ethics and a complaint procedure that fits our values and apply it to the Australian context.
 These benefits lead to a more transparent profession that allows for increased consumer confidence in behaviour analysis as a profession in Australia.